MeowCata/OLED-BitChart/README.md

 ### 1. What Can This Extension Do?

-If you've used the serial functionality of the micro:bit, you may know that MakeCode plots a line graph for the serial-printed data, as shown below:
+If you've used the serial functionality of the micro:bit, you may know that MakeCode plots a line graph for the serial-printed data

 However, if the micro:bit is not connected to a computer and is instead powered by an external source, this feature becomes unavailable.